Skip to main content

 Texas Debt Collection Act (TDCA) / Texas Deceptive Trade Practices Act (DTPA)

-FAQ: Debt Collection in Texas
+FAQ: Debt Lawsuits in Texas

 How long do I have to respond in Texas?